KotobukiYuki/XW-SIOT/README.md

   sudo rm -f /usr/lib/python3.X/EXTERNALLY-MANAGED sudo rm -f /usr/lib/python3.X/EXTERNALLY-MANAGED.orig
   ```
+  Then we will install some dependencies for the Lidar and the DHT11 environment sensor.
   Once you have FLASK installed, just go to the folder where the web server is hosted and type:
   ```
   sudo python3 app.py